-Add to that a huge range of eco-packaging, from compostable food waste bags to biodegradable carrier bags, a no-quibble guarantee and a two-day delivery service - free for orders over £120 - and you've got the perfect place to buy green packaging products.
+Add a huge range of eco-packaging, from compostable food waste bags to biodegradable carrier bags, a no-quibble guarantee and a two-day delivery service - free for orders over £120 - and you've got the perfect place to buy green packaging.
 Céad míle fáilte!

 Save 23% on everything - pay no VAT!

-If you are a business customer and your company is VAT-registered then all purchases made are liable for VAT at zero rate - that's a saving of 23%!
+If you are a business customer and your company is VAT-registered in Ireland then all purchases made with us are liable for VAT at zero rate - that's a saving of 23%!